Death of Vance Rodriguez: Discovery of body and investigation

 The autopsy could not determine the specific cause of death, although he was described as being "emaciated."
 There were no signs of foul play.
 His DNA, dental information, and fingerprints did not match known missing person reports in any database.
 He wore a gray Columbia baseball hat and appeared to be between 35 and 50 years of age, with slightly graying brown hair and a beard.
 His backpack contained $3,500 in cash and a notebook filled with handwritten notes about Screeps, an online programming game.

 Using information from witnesses' interviews, investigators developed a timeline of his activities.
 The Collier County Sheriff's Office also sought the aid of Othram Inc., a Texas-based company utilizing genetic genealogy to assist investigative agencies with resolving cases.

+The aliases he chose to go by while hiking the Appalachian Trail have a possible connection to science fiction novels: "Mostly Harmless" possibly being a reference to Mostly Harmless by Douglas Adams, and "Ben Bilemy" possibly being a reference to Edward Bellamy, author of Looking Backward.